scikit-hep/awkward/README.md

 ]
 ```

-The equivalent pure Python is
+The equivalent using only Python is

 ```python
 output = []